FAQs

 Nope!
 You don’t need insurance or a referral.

 Yes, Catalyst is completely free.
-There’s no cost to you—no insurance needed, no surprise fees.
+There’s no cost to you, no insurance needed, and no surprise fees.
 Everything is covered, including the genetic test, your results, and access to a certified genetic counselor.

 Catalyst is also a research program.
 When you join, your de-identified data will be used for research.
 This means your name and personal details are removed, and the information cannot be traced back to you.
 Your privacy is protected, and your participation helps improve health for people across Alabama.

-You can register online through our Catalyst portal.
-It only takes a few minutes to get started.
+You can join Catalyst online through our portal.
+It only takes a few minutes to get started and order your genetic test.

 If you lose or damage your kit, reach out to our team by either emailing us at catalyst@southernresearch.org or by calling us at (205) 581-2389.
 Our team will work with you to get another kit shipped to you.